Amsel/starboundrp/character/README.md

 character
 =========

-This app provides basic functionality to display and edit character sheets.
+This app provides basic functionality to display character sheets.